Blockchain is playing crucial role in the lives of women

 As shown in studies, women are much less likely to hold any proof of identity.
 It happens due to a lack of important documents.
 In some cases, women are denied holding any identity.
 The lack of mere identification proof can result in several societal and existential crises.
 This is a direct violation of human rights and can be very easily prevented.
 Blockchain has the ability to store information in a cost-efficient and incredibly safe way.
 This can be used to store women’s information and also provide a digital ID to them.
 This will allow them to vote, gain employment in the economic sector, create a bank account and live a normal life.

 Also, read – Is Blockchain a Hoax For Corporate?
 Experts Opinion

 Women in Blockchain

 As known to all, women are hardly found working in the crypto industries.
 There are numerous reasons behind this, but more importantly, ICOs are trying to resolve this issue and help women get more involved in the industry.
 They are doing that by helping women overcome the VC funding bias.
 Though this bias isn’t something that is done intentionally, it’s more subconscious than one would like to believe, but it affects everyone.
-In the year 2016, women-led startups were only 4.94% of the overall successful VC fundraisers, receiving an average of $4.5 million of funding which is well far less than $10.9 million per deal, what is received by a male-led startup.
+In the year 2016, women-led startups were only 4.94% of the overall successful VC fundraisers, receiving an average of $4.5 million of funding which is well far less than $10.9 million per deal, which is received by a male-led startup.

-ICOs present the sweet deal to the VC fundraisers, without disclosing the identity of the people offering it, allowing women to develop bigger startups without worrying about the bias.
+ICOs present the sweet deal to the VC fundraisers, without disclosing the identity of the people offering it, allowing women to develop bigger startups without worrying about bias.

-Women are a huge and essential part of the society and Blockchain can transform their lives and future if the right steps are taken.
+Women are a huge and essential part of society and Blockchain can transform their lives and future if the right steps are taken.